nodet/git-check/readme.md

 A git command to check the current status of a branch with respect to `origin`.

-The script finds the first commit reachable from `HEAD` (by default, could be a reference to any commit, tag or branch) that also appears in any branch on `origin`.
+The script finds the first commit reachable from `HEAD`[^1] that also appears in any branch on `origin`[^2].
 It then prints one-liners showing the history from that commit to `HEAD`.
 In other words, this is a `git log` command that automatically stops when it gets uninteresting...

 Finally, it lists the files modified by these commits.

+[^1]: Could be a reference to any commit, tag or branch.

+[^2]: If the branch is configured to push to a specific remote by default, the script will use that.
+And these default values can be overridden on the command-line.

 ## Example